I Finally Accepted My Autism Diagnosis of ~30 Years Ago

 Thirty years.

-That’s a long time to carry something you’re not ready to look at.
+That's a long time to carry around something you're not ready to look at.

 What changed in Hawaii wasn't the diagnosis.
 What changed was me.
 Something in those three paragraphs I typed, something in watching Perplexity answer back what I'd only ever described in jokes and workarounds and frustrated late-night homework sessions.
 Something finally clicked into place.
 The fear I'd been carrying around that word, autism, just…wasn't there anymore.
 What was there instead was curiosity.
 Relief.
 And this almost embarrassing sense of: of course.
 Obviously.
 How did I not see this sooner?

-(I know why now.
-That’s also another post.)
+(I now know why.
+That's also another post.)

 This is the first in a series of posts about that 30-year gap.
 What caused it, what it cost, what the three scenarios actually are and what science calls them.
 What it means to be 65 years old and just now fluent in your own wiring.